tiian/tiian.github.io/lixa/README.md

 # LIXA - LIbre XA

-LIXA is a free and open source implementation of XA and TX specifications.

-LIXA ships XTA, [**XA Transaction API**](XTA.md), a new transactional API for applications.
+LIXA is a free and open source implementation of standard XA and TX specifications; furthermore LIXA ships XTA, [**XA Transaction API**](XTA.md), a new transactional API for applications.

 ## Documentation
 Here is the last version of the LIXA manual as an HTML document: